 We leverage algebraic equivalences to express conditions in ways that allow us to avoid the creation of branches.
 Mathematically, given a set \(\left\{ b_{i}\right\} _{i=1}^{n}\) where \(b_{i}\in\left\{ 0,1\right\}\):

-In terms of Julia, given two Boolean scalars c1 and c2, these equivalences become:
+Given two Boolean scalars c1 and c2, these equivalences in Julia become:

 For instance, with for-loops: